Last Updated on September 12, 2022

 Step 2: Untangle the slipped chain

 Sometimes the chain gets tangled around the rear wheel or on the frame of your mountain bike.
-Loosen the rear wheel or the area of your bike where the chain has latched on.
+Loosen the rear wheel or the area of your bike where the bike chain has latched on.

 Forcibly untangling the chain can either damage it.
 It can even scratch-off paint from your frame, which you surely don’t want to happen, right?